The skinny-dipping maverick shaking up the Bundesliga

 "If so, I'll have to find somebody who can install it for me," he said.

 In December 2021, there was more inconvenience.
-An away game against Borussia Monchengladbach was moved to a Sunday, leaving Streich, who had tickets to a concert by concert by guitar virtuoso Marc Ribot, bitterly disappointed.
+An away game against Borussia Monchengladbach was moved to a Sunday, leaving Streich, who had tickets to a concert by guitar virtuoso Marc Ribot, bitterly disappointed.

 "I wouldn't have given away those tickets for the Champions League final or any money in the world," he said.
 "I was genuinely annoyed when I heard the date of our game."